baadjis/mqttchat/readme.md

-# mqttchat
+# mqttchat:
-A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a chatbot(searching on gogle and giving the answer)on the terminal
+A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a chatbot(searching on gogle and giving the answer)on the terminal.

-## how to
+## How to:

 ### chat with the chatbot(ask question to the bot )
  *run the files ``` bot.py``` and ``` client.py``` on different terminals